Nyingchi: Tourism

 The average elevation of Nyingchi is 3,040 meters (9,974 feet), which is the lowest compared with the other prefectures in Tibet.
-So, the risk of getting high-altitude sickness is relatively lower than other parts on the plateau.Guangdong province announced in 2012 that it plans to invest more than RMB 400 million (US$63 million) in Nyingchi's tourism industry.
+The relatively low elevation compared to other regions of the Tibetan plateau yields a lower risk of altitude sickness.
+Guangdong province announced in 2012 that it plans to invest more than RMB 400 million (US$63 million) in Nyingchi's tourism industry.
 According to the plan, Guangdong will help build 22 "prosperous model villages" in Nyingchi in counties such as Bomê and Zayü.